"There is only you and your camera. The limitations in your photography are in yourself, for what we see is what we are." - Ernst Haas

 I worked for the Tennessee Valley Authority (TVA) for nearly 30 years.
 I originally was hired as a Class 1 Teamster Truck Driver.
 After being on the job for about six months, I had the opportunity to transfer from the hourly teamster job to a warehouse clerk’s SB-3 position.
 In the beginning, the salary was a bit lower but that was soon made up with lots of overtime.
 At the end of the Memphis project, I was transferred to the Watts Bar Nuclear Plant construction warehouse, near Spring City, TN.
 My new title was “Permanent Materials Clerk SB-4” and it was my job to receive all the materials that were to be part of the Nuclear Plant.

-After I left Watts Bar, I transferred to Knoxville and worked in the Heavy Equipment Division during various jobs.
-In the late ’80s when TVA decided to scale down it's building of nuclear plants; I was assigned to the Sales and Disposal team.
+After I left Watts Bar, I transferred to Knoxville and worked in the Heavy Equipment Division working in various jobs.
+In the late ’80s when TVA decided to scale down its building of nuclear plants; I was assigned to the Sales and Disposal team.
 We gathered up equipment from each of the nuclear sites and had multiple auctions to sell off equipment and materials.

 In the 90’s I was promoted to management as a Project Manager over a new warehouse software project.
 Then, in 1997, I was promoted to the Southwest Territory Manager over all the storerooms in the southwest TVA area.

 On July 2, 1999, I retired from TVA and then moved on to other endeavors.

 After retirement, my wife & I became certified BBQ judges for the Memphis In May and the Kansas City Barbecue Society.
 We judged many contests and always had a good time doing it.
 Then we decided to become competitors and started our barbecue contest team named C. Mor Butts.
 We had several contests successes and then decided to open a restaurant with the same name as our team.